QuickDapp/QuickDapp-OLD/docs/environment-variables.md

 If we restore the `.env.local` file but this time run the production server then the runtime value will be `local`.
 However, if we delete the `.env.local` file again and restart the production server then the runtime value will be `prod`.

-If we now set the shell/terminal environment to contain `APP_NAME=shell` and restart the server then the runtime value will be `shell` because the shell/terminal environment value overrides all others.

 ## Client-side vs Server-side

 There are two types of environment variables: _client-side_ and _server-side_.